enviodev/docs/docs/common-issues.md

 ## RPC-related issues

-If you keep receiving the warning messages below and unable to see any of the indexed data, there is likely an issue with the RPC endpoint being used.
+If you keep receiving the warning messages below and are unable to see any of the indexed data, there is likely an issue with the RPC endpoint being used.

 Warning messages: